Homologous recombination: Timing within the mitotic cell cycle

 Double-strand breaks can be repaired through homologous recombination, polymerase theta-mediated end joining (TMEJ) or through non-homologous end joining (NHEJ).
 NHEJ is a DNA repair mechanism which, unlike homologous recombination, does not require a long homologous sequence to guide repair.
 Whether homologous recombination or NHEJ is used to repair double-strand breaks is largely determined by the phase of cell cycle.
-Homologous recombination repairs DNA before the cell enters meiosis (M phase).
+Homologous recombination repairs DNA before the cell enters mitosis (M phase).
 It occurs during and shortly after DNA replication, in the S and G2 phases of the cell cycle, when sister chromatids are more easily available.
 Compared to homologous chromosomes, which are similar to another chromosome but often have different alleles, sister chromatids are an ideal template for homologous recombination because they are an identical copy of a given chromosome.
 When no homologous template is available or when the template cannot be accessed due to a defect in homologous recombination, the break is repaired via TMEJ in the S and G2 phases of the cell cycle.
 In contrast to homologous recombination and TMEJ, NHEJ is predominant in the G1 phase of the cell cycle, when the cell is growing but not yet ready to divide.
 It occurs less frequently after the G1 phase, but maintains at least some activity throughout the cell cycle.
 The mechanisms that regulate homologous recombination and NHEJ throughout the cell cycle vary widely between species.